General considerations

 When downloading large feature data, the maximum number of records returned by the server should also be considered.
 The default record size is 1000.
 If the number of records returned will be more than 1000, you can do the following:

-• Reset the maximum record count from the web tool settings when sharing as a web tool.
+• Change the maximum record count from the web tool settings when sharing as a web tool.

-• If you do not reset during the sharing process, the data is not downloaded, and web tool execution results in the geoprocessing history containing the message data exceeds transfer limit.
-You must sign in to the federated server manager and reset the maximum number of records for the geoprocessing service that hosts the web tool.
+• If you do not change the limit during the sharing process, the data is not downloaded, and the web tool results in the geoprocessing history containing the message data exceeds transfer limit.
+You must sign in to the server manager and reset the maximum number of records for the geoprocessing service.

 Upload large datasets from a web application

-Web applications use the Representational State Transfer (REST) Uploads operation to upload files.
+Web applications use the REST Uploads operation to upload files.
 This capability is set by the Uploads capability on the geoprocessing service property page.
 The default maximum upload size is 2 GB.
 You can modify the maximum upload size to less than 2 GB by following the steps described in the Upload size section of Web tool properties advanced settings.
 You cannot modify the maximum upload size to a size greater than 2 GB.

 Input as a feature or image service

-You can provide an input from a feature service for feature and image service for raster data type by typing the service URL, selecting a service layer from table of content , or choosing a service from the Portal pane in ArcGIS Pro .
+Provide an input from a feature service for feature and image service for the raster data type by typing the service URL, selecting a service layer from the table of contents, or choosing a service from the Portal pane in ArcGIS Pro.

 Use environment variables